You must be signed in to read the rest of this article.

 Even where the intent is to minimally sedate, moderate sedation may still result.
 In this case the dentist should be prepared to quickly apply guidelines for moderate sedation.
 Nitrous oxide/oxygen analgesia may be used in conjunction with pediatric oral conscious minimal sedation, but this combination can potentially produce deeper levels of sedation.
 Local anesthesia can and should be used in conjunction with orally administered sedative drug(s) and nitrous oxide/oxygen analgesia.
 But this must be used in accordance with the maximum recommended therapeutic dose (MRTD) of the local anesthetic appropriate to the weight and age of the child.

 Sedation of a child is a continuum.
 Thus, it is not always possible to predict how a child will respond.
 Dentists intending to provide minimal sedation should be able to diagnose and manage physical consequences in the event the level of sedation becomes deeper than expected.
-For a list of indications and contraindications to the administration of pediatric sedation, see and .
+For a list of indications and contraindications to the administration of pediatric sedation, see Table 1 and Table 2.

 Newer drugs offer an unprecedented level of safety.
 Previous surveys11,12 reflect the current use of midazolam (Versed) as the most common pediatric single-sedative drug.
 Midazolam and hydroxyzine (Vistaril, Atarax) have become the most popular combination of sedative drugs.